magic005/Club_Hub_Frontend/index.md

     <div class="welcome-card">
         <div class="welcome-title">🎉 Welcome to Club Hub! 🎉</div>
         <div class="welcome-description">
             Looking to find your community?
-Club Hub is your go-to platform for exploring, joining, and managing clubs at **Del Norte High School**.
+Club Hub is your go-to platform for exploring, joining, and managing clubs at Del Norte High School.
-            <br>✅ Discover & Join Clubs** that match your interests.
+            <br>✅ Discover & Join Clubs that match your interests.
-            <br>✅ Create New Clubs** and build your own community.
+            <br>✅ Create New Clubs and build your own community.
-            <br>✅ Apply for Leadership** to shape your club’s future.
+            <br>✅ Apply for Leadership to shape your club’s future.
-            <br>✅ Stay Updated** with club events and announcements.
+            <br>✅ Stay Updated with club events and announcements.
         </div>
         <a href="/explore-clubs" class="get-started-btn">Explore Clubs 🚀</a>
     </div>